 There are many factors that influence your position in the search engine results page.
 Some of them are quite easy to measure exactly, some of them are too difficult or even impossible to grasp, and some of them are the secret part of Google’s algorithm.
 It is a well-known thing, that Google considers over 200 of these ranking signals.

-The reason why the URLs in KWFinder and SERPChecker are not sorted by LPS is that the LPS (Link Profile Strength) is based mainly on the link profile of a website and Moz metrics.
+The reason why the URLs in KWFinder and SERPChecker are not sorted by LPS is that the LPS (Link Profile Strength) is based mainly on the link profile of a website, Moz metrics and Majestic metrics.
 Quality backlinks are still one of the strongest indications of authority and can be considered the most important factor influencing the position of a website in the SERP.

 Although most important, link profile is not the only factor.
 Other significant factors include keyword density, content quality, content relevance, page speed, mobile-friendliness, visitors’ engagement, etc.